 We're looking for talented artists to submit work for our annual City Pages Comix Issue.

-Whatever your take, we want to see it in illustrated form, and the best entries will be selected to appear in print.
+Whatever your topic and take, we want to see it in illustrated form, and the best entries will be selected to appear in print.

 Last year, we featured 12 comics online, with select artwork making it into our print edition of the Comix Issue.

 Check out the 2019 Comix Issue for inspiration.

 Cartoonists must submit work that flows as true sequential art that tells a full story while adhering to our designated image dimensions, but there are no restrictions on the number of panels or how you use them.

 Color or grayscale images (color is preferred): 300 dpi.

 If coloring with tones of gray, separate grays by 15%, i.e., 15 · 30 · 45 · 60 · 85% grays.

 Comics must conform to one of the sizes listed in the Comix Issue guidelines.

 Submit your entry with the following contact information: